harshanajayarathna/harshanajayarathna/README.md

 <!--🎓 &nbsp;I'm currently studying Computer Science and Mathematics at the University of Massachusetts Amherst.\ -->
 🌱 &nbsp;I've contributed my skills & knowledge over 17 projects.
 <!--which are using in Australia, New Zealand & Sri Lanka.-->
-✍️ &nbsp;Currently, I'm learning React & Vue.
+✍️ &nbsp;Currently, I'm learning React.
 <!--💬 &nbsp;Feel free to reach out to me for pro bono consulting and volunteering, or just for some interesting discussion.\
 ✉️ &nbsp;You can shoot me an email at avsingh@umass.edu!
 I'll try to respond as soon as I can.\
 📄 &nbsp;Please have a look at my [Résumé](https://www.adityavsingh.com/resume.html) for more details about me.
 I'm open to feedback and suggestions! -->